CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * <b>Country_Region</b>: Country, region or sovereignty name.
 The names of locations included on the Website correspond with the official designations used by the U.S. Department of State.
 * <b>Last Update</b>: MM/DD/YYYY HH:mm:ss  (24 hour format, in UTC).
 * <b>Lat</b> and <b>Long_</b>: Dot locations on the dashboard.
 All points (except for Australia) shown on the map are based on geographic centroids, and are not representative of a specific address, building or any location at a spatial scale finer than a province/state.
 Australian dots are located at the centroid of the largest city in each state.
-* <b>Confirmed</b>: Confirmed cases include presumptive positive cases  and probable cases, in accordance with CDC guidelines as of April 14.
+* <b>Confirmed</b>: Confirmed cases include presumptive positive cases and probable cases (where available).
-* <b>Deaths</b>: Death totals in the US include confirmed and probable, in accordance with [CDC](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html) guidelines as of April 14.
+* <b>Deaths</b>: Death totals include confirmed and probable deaths (where available)
-* <b>Recovered</b>: Recovered cases outside China are estimates based on local media reports, and state and local reporting when available, and therefore may be substantially lower than the true number.
+* <b>Recovered</b>: Recovered cases are estimates based on local media reports, and state and local reporting when available, and therefore may be substantially lower than the true number.
 US state-level recovered cases are from [COVID Tracking Project](https://covidtracking.com/).
 * <b>Active:</b> total confirmed - total recovered - total deaths.
 * <b>Incidence_Rate</b>: confirmed cases per 100,000 persons.
 * <b>Case-Fatality Ratio (%)</b>: number recorded deaths / number confirmed cases.